This article may contain compensated links. Please read disclaimer for more info.

 - Regions covered: Pays de la Loire and Centre Val de Loire

-This Loire Valley itinerary covering Nantes to Chambord takes 5 days and is an ideal road trip for those who love history, architecture, food, and wine.
+This Loire Valley road trip covering Nantes to Chambord and the best Loire Valley Castles takes 5 days and is an ideal road trip for those who love history, architecture, food, and wine.

 Arrive at Nantes Airport and drive about 90 minutes to Saumur.
 Book a hotel in Saumur for two nights.
 Hotel St. Pierre is super comfortable, has a great historical feel, and is situated right on the main square.
 Dine at Michelin-starred Le Gambetta to treat yourself to an amazing French meal.